Food for Thought for the New Year

 Shift away from harsh self-criticism towards appreciation.
 For most of us our self-critical voice is loud and clear.
 While changing that voice doesn’t happen overnight, it is possible to change it to a kinder more supportive coach that can help you feel better and achieve better health.
 Here are some ways to do that:

-• Be mindful of your self-talk “ the language we use toward ourselves matters, it can aid or break you.
+• Be mindful of your self-talk.
+The language we use toward ourselves matters, it can aid or break you.
 Start to notice your own critical self-talk and as you notice it reframe it with something more helpful.

-• Celebrate and make note of the positive things that you do for yourself and your health “ we focus a lot on the not good enoughs but celebrating the little wins is important.
+• Celebrate and make note of the positive things that you do for yourself and your health.
+We focus a lot on the not good enoughs, but celebrating the little wins is important.

 • Practice gratitude for your one and only amazing body that does so much for you every single day.